Adiaparmar/Instagram-Clone/README.md

 ✅ Image Uploads: Allow users to upload and share their favorite moments.
 ✅ Real-time Updates: Instantly reflect changes across the platform.
 ✅ Explore Feed: Discover new content and connect with others.

+For Reviewing the project you can use the following email and password:
+Email :- sampleuser@gmail.com
+password :- sample